Surfing-Chef/Bourbon-WP/README.md

 Opening the developer tools and looking at the js console should reveal no errors.

 - run `npm install` from within _bourbon-wp_ theme root
-- copy _index.php_ from Bourbon-Chef-Site and rename it landing
-  - will use it as home page when site is appropriately converted into the WordPress structure